Home » Blog » When to Use a Pour-Over Will With a Revocable Trust

 What Is a Pour-Over Will?

-A pour-over will is like a safety net for assets that aren't already placed in a trust.
-This type of will allows any remaining assets you hadn't transferred to your trust during your lifetime to "pour over" into the trust when you pass away.
-This ensures that everything is gathered into one place—the trust you created—so it can be distributed according to your wishes.
+A pour-over will is like a safety net for assets that aren't already placed in a living trust.
+Under California Probate Code Section 6300, this type of will allows any remaining assets you hadn't officially transferred to your trust to "pour over" into the trust at the end of your life.
+This ensures that all of your assets can be included and distributed according to your wishes.

 How Will a Pour-Over Work with a Revocable Trust?